Sempervivum arachnoideum ‘Cebenese’

 ROYAL HORTICULTURAL SOCIETY AWARD OF GARDEN MERIT

-Sempervivum arachnoideum L. is the correct and accepted scientific name for this species of Sempervivum.
+Sempervivum arachnoideum L. is the accepted scientific name for this species of Sempervivum.
 The genus and species were named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.
-I am not sure if he was actually the first to name either one, though…

 THERE ARE A FEW LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.